Mutsuki/Mutsuki/content/test/index.md

   <div class="caption">A USB-C f YubiKey 5C security key plugged into my ThinkPad X1 Carbon</div>
 </section>

+<pre class="not-prose"><code># Run as root
+apt install awscli
+# Provide your credentials for your Spaces bucket, api key and secret when prompted
+aws configure
+# Switch to the Mastodon user
+sudo su - mastodon
+# Test to see that it works by listing what's in your Spaces bucket
+# Note: you need to replace the region with your region if different
+# Any time you interact with the AWS CLI, you need to use the --endpoint-url option to
+# specify that we are using DigitalOcean Spaces, not Amazon S3
+aws --endpoint-url https://nyc3.digitaloceanspaces.com s3 ls

+cd /home/mastodon

+# Now we'll create the script to backup the database
+vim backup_database.sh
+</code></pre>

 <p class="double">This text has a wavy red line beneath it.</p>

 <h2 class="hdgSec02" data-spm-anchor-id="0.0.0.i2.a4af27e4hyBZs2">研究手法と成果</h2>